Skip to main content

 Subject Attributes

-User attributes available for ABAC conditions:
+Built-in user attributes available to conditions:

 AttributeDescriptionExample